Firenza/graphql-netstandard-client/README.md

 var gitHubAuthToken = "";
 var githubGraphQLApiUrl = "https://api.github.com/graphql";

+// These are added on each request so you can safely use an HttpClient instance that is
-var requestHeaders = new NameValueCollection();
+// shared across your application var requestHeaders = new NameValueCollection();
 requestHeaders.Add( "Authorization", $"Bearer {gitHubAuthToken}");
 requestHeaders.Add( "User-Agent", "graphql-netstandard-client" );